OpenDreamKit/OpenDreamKit/ProposalWriting.rst

 store some information that is private, like the salary of the participants.
 A good approach would be to have a secondary private git repository with read-write access granted only to, e.g., site leaders and staff.
+The private info probably could take the form of a single table like latex file associating info like salary to participants.
 The infrastructure shall allow to build the proposal itself with or without the private info.

 Document building and version control
 -------------------------------------